Women's history: Australia and New Zealand

-With a handful of exceptions, there was a little serious history of women in Australia or New Zealand before the 1970s.
+With a handful of exceptions, there was little serious history of women in Australia or New Zealand before the 1970s.

 A pioneering study was Patricia Grimshaw, Women's Suffrage in New Zealand (1972), explaining how that remote colony became the first country in the world to give women the vote.
 Women's history as an academic discipline emerged in the mid-1970s, typified by Miriam Dixson, The Real Matilda: Woman and Identity in Australia, 1788 to the Present (1976).
 The first studies were compensatory, filling in the vacuum where women had been left out.
 In common with developments in the United States and Britain, there was a movement toward gender studies, with a field dominated by feminists.

 Other important topics include demography and family history.
 Of recent importance are studies of the role of women on the homefront, and in military service, during world wars.
 See Australian women in World War I and Australian women in World War II.

 Middle East

 Development of the field

 Middle Eastern women's history as a field is still developing, but expanding swiftly.
 Scholarship first began to appear in the 1930s and 1940s, and then further developed in the 1980s.
-The earliest historical research in the west came from Gertrude Stern (Marriage in Early Islam), Nabia Abbott (Aishah, the Beloved of Muhammed and Two Queens of Bagdad), and Ilse Lichtenstadter (Women in the Aiyam al-'Arab: A Study of Female Life during Warfare in Preislamic Arabia).
+The earliest historical research in the west came from Gertrude Stern (Marriage in Early Islam), Nabia Abbott (Aishah, the Beloved of Muhammed and Two Queens of Bagdad), and Ilse Lichtenstädter (Women in the Aiyam al-Arab: A Study of Female Life during Warfare in Preislamic Arabia).
 Following a relatively dormant period, the western version of the discipline became revitalized by the feminist movement, which renewed interest in filling gendered gaps in historical narratives.
 Numerous studies were published during this period, a trend which has continued and even accelerated into the twenty-first century.